 The main benefit of a pluggable lock manager is that is releases the broker from the responsibility of establishing a reliable vote.
-This means that a single HA pair of brokers can be reliably protected
+This means that a single HA pair of brokers can be reliably protected against split-brain.

 37.2.
 Quorum Voting